ArrowDeveloper/hn-analytics/README.md

 ## Performance

-Uses concurrency with httpx and asyncio, with a 60% improvement of speed with Semaphore set to 20 and upto 85% with no limit set.
+Uses concurrency with httpx and asyncio, massive improvements on speed due to parallel running.
-Sequential ingest for 1 story yielded a time of approx. 20 seconds whereas current setup yeilds 8 seconds with limit and ~3-5 seconds without limit.
+Sequential: ~8-15s per story (estimated 40-75s for 5 stories)
+Concurrent: ~8-15s for N stories regardless of N

 ## Schema